 Well known by the tourists for the bus terminal to Pattaya an Koh Chang island.
 One of the expensive and “chic” residential districts of Bangkok.
 Nowadays the new generation that is taking over is developing the area and the old-style shophouses are giving way to modern design and trendy venues.
 It is also a neighborhood frequented by young hipsters of the high local society and expats.
 Numerous coffee shops, bars, nightclubs, vintage stores, and good Thai food restaurants.

 Close to the BTS Ekhamai station a very popular family restaurant for its cuisine from Northern Thailand.
-A dish which is recommended as being the best of the menu, the khao soi Kai, 80 baht (egg noodles with curry, squeeze in some lime and mix in the onion).
-Hom Duan which means Mint Leaf is known for its homemade products as well, such as tum kanoon (young jackfruit mixed with spicy chili paste), sai oua speciality from Chiang Mai, excellent with beer, (minced pork sausage kaffir leaves, lemongrass, turmeric powder) and the typical Northern (Burmese roots) dish Kaeng hang lay (pork belly curry).
+A dish which is recommended as being the best of the menu, the khao soi Kai, 80 baht (egg noodles with curry, chicken, squeeze in some lime and mix in the onion).
+Hom Duan which means Mint Leaf in the northern language, is known for its homemade products as well, such as tum kanoon (young jackfruit mixed with spicy chili paste), sai oua specialty from Chiang Mai, excellent with beer, (minced pork sausage kaffir leaves, lemongrass, turmeric powder) and the typical Northern (Burmese roots) dish Kaeng hang lay (pork belly curry).
 A lot of local and expats.

 I read only good reviews that convinced me to go for the Kao Soi chicken at lunchtime.
 I really liked this dish and there is no doubt that I will return to taste the other specialties.
 I also liked the counter where you choose your dish.
 A clean restaurant and simple but excellent cuisine in a pleasant setting and the prices are “gifts”.
 A restaurant I recommend for a good lunch of Thai northern cuisine.